Flash (Jay Garrick): Velocity

-In the Outsiders: One Year Later story arc, a clone of Garrick called Velocity appears as an antagonist, created by the Brotherhood of Evil.
-He appears to be in his late 20s or early 30s and is brainwashed into working for a Malinese dictator named Ratu Bennin.
+In the Outsiders: One Year Later story arc, a clone of the character called Velocity appears as an antagonist, created by the Brotherhood of Evil.
+He appears to be in his late 20s or early 30s and is brainwashed into working for the Malinese dictator Ratu Bennin.
 Velocity is defeated by the combined efforts of the Outsiders.
 He possesses Jay Garrick's super-speed, but none of his memories or expertise.
 His unconscious body is placed in the custody of Alan Scott, Checkmate's White King, who states that the Outsiders could not be trusted.

 Because of lingering issues in the cloning process, made more unpredictable by the metagene itself, the clone is infected by a fast-acting version of the clone plague deteriorating and shortening the lifespan of clones in the DC Universe.
 This makes it difficult for Checkmate to find a way to wake him and undo his brainwash, because, even with his special suit, tailored to stave the degenerating process, he would be doomed to a slow death whenever he awakens from his suspended animation.